 - Are you certain the photo is yours?
 Photos of landmarks might often look very similar.
 Even if you’re 99% sure, it never hurts to double-check.

 - Would you like to take further action in this case?
-If the image use is commercial in nature and you wish to seek compensation, starting off with a takedown request may give the impression that removing the photo resolves the situation— this is not a good starting point for negotiation.
+If the image used is commercial and you wish to seek compensation, starting with a takedown request may give the impression that removing the photo resolves the situation— this is not a good starting point for negotiation.

 Step 2: Determine where to send a DMCA takedown

 Designated agent (including Facebook, Twitter, and Pinterest): Many websites consisting primarily of user-posted content, including social media sites, list a designated agent with the U.S. Copyright Office.
 You can look up a site and send a takedown to the contact provided, though some websites may insist you use their online form.